vishal-gits/airbnb-clone/README.md

 The project is live on https://rocketbnb.vercel.app/

+A walkthrough of the project is available on the link - https://docs.google.com/presentation/d/1Ze8CYDpIz2o1K0BjwinGUk85yctIAqF0_0NEty0CwD4/

 Features included in this are

 This is developed on sveltekit framework with graphql/apollo,tailwindcss, typescript using mongodb for database